makerdao/mips/MIP23/mip23.md

 The first role is known as the Domain Facilitators.
 This position maps most closely to the previous Domain Team role.
 This position takes responsibility for the domain as it relates to MakerDAO and takes more of an organizational role.
 Persons in this role must be ratified by Maker Governance.

 The second role is known as the Domain Contributors.
-This position is a working role that fulfils tasks as defined by the Domain Facilitators.
+This position is a working role that fulfills tasks as defined by the Domain Facilitators.
 Domain Contributors are not required to be ratified by governance.

 ---

 ### MIP23c2: Domain Facilitators

 The Domain Facilitators take responsibility for the success of MakerDAO as it relates to their domain.
-They will complete domain work themselves, or outsource to their Domain Contributors in order to fulfil their responsibilities.
+They will complete domain work themselves, or outsource to their Domain Contributors in order to fulfill their responsibilities.
 Additionally, they will aggressively transfer knowledge and attempt to grow the pool of personnel that can effectively work within their domain.

 Each domain will have its own specific requirements and responsibilities, but it is suggested that domain facilitators keep the following principles in mind at all times:
 * Transparency - Be clear and upfront with the activities within the domain.
 Make every effort to inform Maker Governance of current work, issues, and concerns.